pwittrock/replicatingperfection/README.md

 # replicatingperfection

 ## Project Description
 Project contains cloud configuration to run a prebuilt netrunner Docker container in the cloud.
 The netrunner code is taken from [jinteki.net](http://jinteki.net) and authored by mtgred.
 A few minor modifications have been made to support remote mongodb and game servers.
+A live server is running at [replicatingperfection.net](http://replicatingperfection.net)

 ## Running a server in the cloud